anthobarbarich/pc2020/content/green.md

   img: "/v1580991937/7._Water_wastez_4x_olo4c9.png"
   description: Water is a valuable good of nature that is spread on festival ground
     as our visitors must rehydrate, eat and (optionally) shower.
-For a second year in a row, we intent to purify on site the water used in our showers, reducing treatment as much as possible.
-And with the use of our eco-toilets, we intent to reduce any excessive water usage.
+For a second year in a row, we intend to purify on site the water used in our showers, reducing treatment as much as possible.
+And with the use of our eco-toilets, we intend to reduce any excessive water usage.
 - title: 8.
 CO2 Neutral
   description: A CO2-Neutral festival is a goal we have achieved year after year.